 This river's emerald waters and soaring canyon walls comprise one of the largest wild and scenic rivers in America.
-This spectacular river is located in the Smith River National Recreation Area, a 305000 acre region that offers access to swimming, hiking, picnicking, kayaking, whitewater rafting & steelhead & salmon fishing.
+This spectacular river is located in the Smith River National Recreation Area, a 305,000 acre region that offers access to swimming, hiking, picnicking, kayaking, whitewater rafting and steelhead and salmon fishing.

 Observe seals and sea lions during a self-guided tour in this one of three mammal Rescue and Rehabilitation Centers in California.
 Learn how these mammals are rehabilitated prior to their release back to their natural habitat.